redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 2. Indentation

-    - In nesting an HTML code, `indentation` is essential to nesting.

-    - Indentation enhances the readability of the code.
+    - In nesting an HTML code, `indentation` is essential.
+Indentation enhances the readability of the code.

     - Indentation should reflect a logical structure.
 An element should match the same `level` as the opening tag.

     - Indent the contents of the element between the opening tag and the closing tag base on the `level` of the element.

-    - Do not use unnecessary indentation and blank lines, only indent elements base on its indentation level.
+    - Do not use unnecessary indentation and blank lines, only indent elements base on its level.

     - Proper nesting and indentation should be observed in using HTML.